spencertipping/mulholland/src/i/rewrite.md

 rewriter determines this by transitive closure, and circular rewrites with no normal form will cause a stack overflow error.
 (This is why it is coded recursively, despite the fact that it could be written as a loop instead.)

+TODO: The current approach is misguided.
+Trees are not uniformly homomorphic across rewriting, and rewriting should probably be a monadic bind instead of a closed transform.
+The only catch is that the monad's value space needs to be homomorphic in enough ways that inlining is possible.

 Equations are symmetric because their left-hand terms can be normalized prior to rewriting.
 For example, you can see this behavior in mh:

     > foo = bar + bif